 - Use the z-transform to solve difference equations and to determine the response of discrete-time linear shift-invariant systems to known inputs - Design and implement digital filters as well as window functions and apply them to a variety of datasets - Visualize, analyze, and process digital signals in time and frequency domain using Matlab or Python

-Time and place: Lectures are on Mondays and Wednesdays 2:00PM - 3:20PM in SPIESS 330.
+Time and place: Lectures are on Mondays and Wednesdays 3:30PM - 4:50PM in SPIESS 330.
+A discussion session will be held on Wednesdays 5:00 PM - 5:50 PM also in SPIESS 330.

 Instructor: